movim/modl/README.md

 Modl stands for Movim Data Layer.
 It is the library which links the core code of Movim to the SQL database.

-Modl is licended under the AGPLv3 licence.
+Modl is licensed under the AGPLv3 licence.

 ## Features